 Five National Finalists

-For a period of 14 days prior to March 1, 2017, the U.S. public will vote for their favorite doodle from the 53 State and Territory Winners, choosing one in each grade group.
+For a period of 14 days prior to March 1, 2017, the U.S. public will vote for their favorite doodle from the 53 State and Territory Winners.
 These votes will help determine the National Finalists.

 One National Winner